nakabonne/rhack/README.md

 # rhack
-Do you want to quickly put a sneaky macro kind of like `dbg!` into external crates to find out how some internal data structure works?
+You want to quickly put a sneaky macro kind of like `dbg!` into external crates to find out how some internal data structure works?
 If so `rhack` is for you!

 `rhack` makes it easier to edit external crates code that your project depends on.